MiniZinc/libminizinc/en/solvers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following command-line options affect the backend or invoke extra functionality.
 Note that some of them have default values which may be different from the backend's ones.
 For example, tolerances have been tightened to enable more precise solving with integer variables and objective.
-This deteriorates performance on average, so when your model has moderate constant and bound magnitudes, you may want to pass negative values to use solver's defaults.
+This slightly deteriorates performance on average, so when your model has moderate constant and bound magnitudes, you may want to pass negative values to use solver's defaults.

 ::